Bott periodicity and stable quantum classes: Introduction

+We can actually replace $ SU (n)$ by $ PU (n)$ and allow $k=0$ but this will not give anything new, as the case $k=0$ is already covered by McDuff-Slimowitz \cite{MSlim} in more generality, see also \cite{Karea}, \cite{Entov} for very interesting related work in the case $k=0$. \begin{question} Does the rigidity statement:

-It's worth noting that I do not know if this theorem remain true for the full Hofer length functional, obtained by integrating the full oscillation $\max H ^{\gamma} _{t} - \min H ^{\gamma} _{t}$.
-Our argument does break down in this case, as it is not clear how to simultaneously bound both $L ^{+}$ and $L ^{-}$.
+hold for the full Hofer length functional $L$, obtained by integrating the full oscillation $\max H ^{\gamma} _{t} - \min H ^{\gamma} _{t}$?
+Our argument does break down in this case, as it is not clear how to simultaneously bound both $L ^{+}$ and $L ^{-}$. \end{question}